 But the Holy Spirit wants to bring all of these elements into your individual life and into the life of your church.
 He wants to provide comfort, encouragement, holiness, power, and, to put it precisely, the Spirit of Jesus Christ.
 Jesus works in your through the Holy Spirit.
 These various elements cannot be separated.
 If you claim the Holy Spirit is working through you powerfully, and you do not display the fruit of the Spirit, I think there is good reason to question the validity of that ministry.

 One of the key passages on gifts is 1 Corinthians 12-14.
 Now these three chapters are also frequently read as though they were independent pieces.
 When seen that way, chapter 12 looks like instructions about spiritual gifts, chapter 13 is a nice poem about love, and chapter 14 is about worship services.
-But as I have been writing on my wife’s devotional list, and saying in my audio podcast, these chapters are in fact closely related, and chapter 13 provides the key point and the connection between them.
+But as I have been writing on my wife’s devotional list, these chapters are in fact closely related, and chapter 13 provides the key point and the connection between them.

 Paul isn’t primarily teaching about spiritual gifts at all, though he manages to do quite a good job of that along the way.
 Rather, he is using spiritual gifts as an illustration of Christian unity.
 I’m not going to repeat here all of the points that I made in my two other posts.
 You can go read them as well.
 But I want to focus on one point.

 The guide and the test for living as a Christian and using spiritual gifts is love.
 Paul makes this clear in 1 Corinthians 13, and in chapter 14 he tries to show love in action in the worship service.
 In my PowerPoint slides that I use in teaching on spiritual gifts, I use the following slide: